 Puerto Rico is seeing a massive exodus — 1% of their population left last year.

-15. When we think of transportation in the United States, few of us think about river and costal water transportation.
+15. When we think of transportation in the United States, few of us think about river and coastal water transportation.
 Yet a great many goods and commodities are shipped on our rivers.
 The Midwest drought is having an impact on a major artery of that transportation network.
 The Mississippi River's Water Levels Are Dropping, And Could Shut Down Trade Next Week

-and replace these goods some time soon as they get more and more worn
+"In other words, Americans are increasingly likely to have to purchase and replace these goods some time soon as they get more and more worn out.
+That's bullish for spending, jobs, and the economy as a whole."

 "...
 Yet a few differences between the sexes do seem to hold up to scrutiny.
 One is spatial abilities.
 If men look at an object, for example, they are slightly faster at guessing what it would look like if it were rotated 180 degrees.
 There are plenty of women who do better than individual men.
 But overall there’s a stasticially significant difference in their average performance.
 This kind of difference carries over from one culture to another.
 It’s even detectable in babies. ...